felixgrunberger/beautiful-jekyll/_posts/2018-04-01-new-project.md

 ```
 <br>
 Once you have done that, simply save your input sequencing data in ```data``` and so on.
 For example you can put genome annotation data you use for your analysis in ```data/genome_data```.
 Since you´re already in RStudio it is quite easy to open an *RMarkdown* document to keep track of your code and also thoughts about the different steps (```doc```).
-The remaining two folder ```scripts``` and ```results``` are self-explanatory, but important for your orgaization so that input files do not get mixed up with annotation or any other results files of a following step.
+The remaining two folder ```scripts``` and ```results``` are self-explanatory, but important for your organization so that input files do not get mixed up with annotation or any other results files of a following step.

 <h2>Using Rmarkdown and Rproject package</h2>
 Actually there is an Rpackage called <a target="_blank" href ="http://projecttemplate.net/getting_started.html">```ProjectTemplate```</a> that is perfectly suited to start any data analysis project.
 In case you do not want to read full documentation here is how you get started: